rclone/rclone/docs/content/filtering.md

              - doesn't match "hullo"

 A `{` and `}` define a choice between elements.
-It should contain a comma seperated list of patterns, any of which might match.
+It should contain a comma separated list of patterns, any of which might match.
 These patterns can contain wildcards.

     {one,two}_potato - matches "one_potato"